simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/getting-a-job-as-a-developer/developer-internships/index.en.md

 ---
-title: "Developer Internships: How to Find, Land, and Convert Software Engineering Internships"
+title: "Developer Internships: How to Find and Land Your First"
 draft: false
 toc: true
 date: 2026-07-22